stacymoorhead/capstone/wp-content/plugins/instagram-feed-pro/README.txt

 5. You can display multiple Instagram feeds by using shortcode options, for example: `[instagram-feed id=YOUR_USER_ID_HERE cols=3 width=50 widthunit=%]`

 == Changelog ==
+= 2.6.1 =
+* Fix: Fixed an issue with videos in slideshow posts

+= 2.6 =
+* New: Instagram "Slideshow" posts are now supported.
+When viewing a slideshow post in the popup lightbox you can now scroll through to view the other images.
+* Tweak: The lightbox navigation arrows have been moved outside of the image area to make room for slideshow posts and closer emulate the lightbox on Instagram
+* Tweak: Font Awesome stylesheet handle has been renamed so it will only be loaded once if Custom Facebook Feed is also active
+* Tweak: Removed query string at the end of the Font Awesome css file when being included on the page
+* Fix: Undeclared variables in the JavaScript file now declared for strict mode compatibility

 = 2.5.1 =
 * Fix: Feed cache was being assigned to the header cache under certain conditions causing the header to show as "undefined"
 * Fix: Php notice when saving moderation mode settings without any blocked users